morena1001/Electronic-Dice-Roller/README.md

 The light controlling the middle right LED in the die is connected to pin PA8 via the CN9 connector, pin 8, named D7.

 ##### *PA9*
-The light controlling the top left LED in the die is connected to pin PA9 via the CN5 connector, pin 5, named D8.
+The light controlling the top right LED in the die is connected to pin PA9 via the CN5 connector, pin 1, named D8.